marky116x/Intership-Surfboard-coreillustrio/Day-25.md

 1. **Firebase Project Setup:**

    - Created a Firebase project at [Firebase Console](https://console.firebase.google.com/).

-   - Added a new web app to generate the Firebase configuration.
+-The environment.ts file will contains Firebase configuration details (API key, project ID, etc.) from console.
+-These settings allow the app to connect with Firebase services for authentication.

 2. **Installing Firebase SDK in Angular:**